Billy Ray Thunder: Career

 As the story goes, Billy Ray met some buckle bunnies there and wishing to impress them, bragged about his riding skills.
 His stepbrother offered to loan his outfit and set everything up for him to show off his non-existent riding skills.
 Anthony and Billy Ray agreed that Billy Ray would mount up and ready himself, inside the gate, on top of a 2,000-pound bull.
 Anthony was supposed to pull him off before the gate opened, but Anthony did not pull him off, and Billy Ray ended up in the hospital with a couple of broken ribs, and the girl by his side.
-For the next 19 years, Billy Ray rode bulls in a number of pro-rodeo events around the world sanctioned by the Rodeo Cowboys Association (RCA), which was later renamed the Professional Rodeo Cowboys Association (PRCA), and the International Professional Rodeo Association (IPRA).
+For the next 19 years, Billy Ray rode bulls in several pro-rodeo events around the world sanctioned by the Rodeo Cowboys Association (RCA), which was later renamed the Professional Rodeo Cowboys Association (PRCA), and the International Professional Rodeo Association (IPRA).
 Most recently, Billy Ray has been riding bucking horses.

 His long career places him in the senior category.
 Many rodeo cowboys do not continue to compete professionally beyond their 30s.
-When Billy Ray began, as with jockeys, the majority of bull riders and bareback bronc riders are much smaller than Billy Ray.
+When Billy Ray began, as with jockeys, the majority of bull riders and bareback bronc riders were much smaller than Billy Ray.

 Mentoring

 Billy Ray has worked to motivate young Black people to engage in the rodeo tradition of America's black cowboys, like Bill Pickett, Nat Love, Bose Ikard, James Beckwourth, Stagecoach Mary and Bass Reeves.
 Each of these individuals made notable contributions to the American cowboy tradition and the history of the American West.
-Billy Ray has counseled and mentored youths about all the ways they can begin to be involved in the continuation of an American tradition and earn college scholarships.
+Billy Ray has counseled and mentored youths about how they can begin to be involved in the continuation of an American tradition and earn college scholarships.